Ryeberg Curators

 - Anton Piatigorsky

 Anton Piatigorsky is an award-winning writer of fiction, plays and librettos.
-"The Iron Bridge," his first work of fiction, is a collection of short stories about 20th Century dictators as teenagers, and was named a runner up for the Danuta Gleed Literary Award.
-"Al-Tounsi," a novel, tells the behind-the-scenes story of U.S. Supreme Court justices as they consider a landmark case involving the rights of detainees held in an overseas U.S. military base.
-As a playwright, Anton has received two Dora Mavor Moore awards for best new play, the Summerworks Prize, the 2005 Elinore and Lou Siminovitch Protégé Award for playwrighting, and numerous other nominations.
-His plays include “The Kabbalistic Psychoanalysis of Adam R. Tzaddik,” “Mysterium Tremendum,” “The Offering,” “Easy Lenny Lazmon and the Great Western Ascension,” and “Eternal Hydra.”
+His novels include "The Iron Bridge," a collection of short stories about 20th Century dictators as teenagers, and "Al-Tounsi," a novel telling the behind-the-scenes story of U.S. Supreme Court justices as they consider a landmark case involving the rights of detainees held in an overseas U.S. military base.
+His plays, which include “The Kabbalistic Psychoanalysis of Adam R. Tzaddik,” “Mysterium Tremendum,” “The Offering,” “Easy Lenny Lazmon and the Great Western Ascension,” and “Eternal Hydra,” have earned him two Dora Mavor Moore awards, a Summerworks Prize, the 2005 Elinore and Lou Siminovitch Protégé Award for playwrighting, and numerous prize nominations.
 More Anton Piatigorsky here.Go to curator page - Marco Pitzalis

 Marco Pitzalis was born in Cagliari in late November, 1963.
 The entire world, at that moment, was thinking of President Kennedy’s death, so Pitzalis’ birth passed unnoticed.
 As the decades passed, he noticed that all high points in his life continued to be obscured by their coincidence with great historical events.
 Nonetheless, he quietly made his way.
 As an undergrad in Cagliari, Italy, Pitzalis achieved excellent grades in Philosophy; he went on to a PhD in Sociology at the Ecoles des Hautes Etudes en Sciences Sociales in Paris.
 One day, in the faculty washroom, Pitzalis encountered the great Philosophe Derrida, who proceeded to use the toilet after him.
 Pitzalis believed this event to be charged with deep, transformative symbolism.
 Then in the year 2000, as the spray of the burst stock market bubble was still settling, he sold his shares—a minute too late, and he understood that at last he had consummated a divorce between himself and history.
 History no longer collides with his personal triumphs.
 Today Pitzalis teaches sociology at the glorious University of Cagliari in Sardinia.
 His presence is duly noticed by a handful of devoted students.Go to curator page - Christine Pountney